x-govuk/govuk-design-history-template/app/posts/2020-01-03-set-up-a-design-history.md

 #### Password protect your design history

 We’ve found it’s better to keep a design history public.
-But if you need to password protect yours you can add a username and password using environment variables (Heroku calls these "config vars"):
+But if you need to password protect yours you can add a username and password using environment variables (Heroku calls these “config vars”):

 * set a `USERNAME` and `PASSWORD` environment variable on your Heroku app ([a guide on how to do this](https://devcenter.heroku.com/articles/config-vars#managing-config-vars))
 * update the [`Procfile`](https://github.com/DFE-Digital/govuk-design-history/blob/main/Procfile) with: